OSCP Exam Guide (2026): Everything You Need to Know to Pass

 Your determination will be the biggest factor in your success in passing the OSCP.

-OffSec is renowned for its “Try Harder” mantra that encourages individuals to push themselves beyond their comfort zones, embrace challenges as opportunities for growth, and remain persistent in their pursuit of knowledge.
+OffSec is renowned for its β€œTry Harder” mantra that encourages individuals to push themselves beyond their comfort zones, embrace challenges as opportunities for growth, and remain persistent in their pursuit of knowledge.

-At StationX, we believe in many of the same things.
-The biggest challenge of getting into cyber security is staying motivated, pushing forward when things get tough, and having a rugged determination that sets you apart from the competition.
+At StationX, we believe that success in cyber security requires continuous effort, practice, and a readiness to tackle challenges head-on.
+Anyone can learn the skills, earn the certifications, and prepare for an interview.
+The biggest challenge is staying motivated, pushing forward when things get tough, and having a rugged determination that sets you apart from the competition.

 Apple Podcasts | Spotify | Buzzsprout | RSS Feed